COMCATER TERMS AND CONDITIONS OF SALE (ISSUE 008 21/11/2017)

 20. The exceptions to the 12 month warranty in clause 19 are:

-Vitamix equipment, which carries a materials warranty of 36 months on the motor and base, 12 months on the container, and 12 months labour warranty on the motor, base and container;
+Vitamix equipment, which carries a materials warranty of 36 months on the motor and base, 12 months on the container, lid, blade assembly, drive socket and sound enclosure (if included) against defects in material and workmanship and 12 months labour warranty on the motor and base only;

 21. To obtain the benefit of the warranty, you must call Comcater Equipment Servicing (24/7) on 1800 810 161 or email firstname.lastname@example.org as soon as practicable after you notice a problem with the goods.
 In addition, equipment such as Vitamix blenders, Vollrath, Server and Antunes goods and other small, portable equipment (Carry-In Items) must be delivered to us or our Authorised Service Agent after you have called or emailed Comcater Equipment Servicing and been given a job number and instructions regarding delivery.